electricimp/vscode/README.md

 Select a new project working directory using **File > Open Folder...**, if you have not done so.
 Select the **View > Command Palette... > imp: New Project** menu item.

-When you create new project (or perform any other action that requires access to the impCloud), you will be asked to provide:
+When you create new project (or perform any other action that requires access to the impCloud), you will be asked to:

-- The impCentral API base URL.
-The default value should be used, unless you are working with an Electric Imp Private impCloud.
+- Provide your impCentral API base URL.
+The default value should be used, unless you are working with a private Electric Imp cloud.
-- Your Electric Imp account user name, password and one-time password (OTP) as needed.
+- Provide your Electric Imp account user name, password and one-time password (OTP) as needed.
-- Whether the Extension should create a new project or open an existing one.
+- Specify whether a new Product should be created or an existing one selected for the project.
-- A Product that belongs to another user who has granted your appropriate [collaborator roles](https://developer.electricimp.com/tools/impcentral/collaboratoractions).
+- Select an impCentral account for the project from a list of accounts available for the user.
+Please see [Collaboration](https://developer.electricimp.com/tools/impcentral/collaboratoractions) for more details.
-- Whether the Extension should create a new Device Group or select an existing one.
+- Specify whether a new Device Group should be created or an existing one selected for the project.

 The project directory will be set up with the following files and structure: